2023 LAF Symposium and Awards Dinner

 LAF Innovation + Leadership Symposium

-The six 2022-23 LAF Fellows present their projects, which address carbon accounting, AI, leveraging climate adaptation finance, landscapes of incarceration, mega-eco projects, and graphic novels to introduce new audiences to landscape architecture.
+The six 2022-23 LAF Fellows presented their projects, which addressed carbon accounting, AI, leveraging climate adaptation finance, landscapes of incarceration, mega-eco projects, and graphic novels to introduce new audiences to landscape architecture.

 The symposium is the culmination of the year-long LAF Fellowship for Innovation and Leadership, a unique program and $25,000 award that supports mid-career, senior-level, and emerging professionals as they develop and test new ideas that will drive the future of the landscape architecture discipline.